8 Extending the Linear Model

 With just one dramatic change, our mean went down by a whole point.
 The median observation, though, is still 5.5.
 In short, the median is invariant to wild swings out in the tails of your numbers.

 You might be saying to yourself, “Why should I care about this central tendency chicanery?”
-Let us tell you why you should care – the least squares approach to the standard linear model dictates that the regression line needs to be fit through the means of the variables.
+Let us tell you why - the least squares approach to the standard linear model dictates that the regression line needs to be fit through the means of the variables.
 If you have extreme scores that influence the mean, then your regression line will also be influenced by those extreme scores.

 Consider the following regression line: